 Airbnb can be a good website to use for either saving money while you travel or earning some extra cash.
-For the past six months we’ve listed our spare bedroom in Dublin on Airbnb to make extra euros, which we’ve invested back into travel.
-During this time we’ve had guests from England, Scotland, Estonia, Poland, Ireland and Germany share our living space.
-We’ve had both positive and negative experiences using Airbnb as hosts, but we never use the website to stay (though we have friends that do and have had positive and negative experiences).
-So here are some pros and cons of Airbnb, with tips on getting a better experience on using this service for staying or hosting.
+For six months we listed our spare bedroom in Dublin on Airbnb to make extra euros for travel.
+During that time we had guests from England, Scotland, Estonia, Poland, Ireland and Germany share our living space.
+We’ve had both positive and negative experiences using Airbnb as hosts and guests.
+Here are some pros and cons of Airbnb, with tips on getting a better experience on using this service for staying or hosting.

 Saving Money – If you’re willing to share a strangers apartment you’re going to save some cash over staying in a hotel.
 The savings per night might not be massive but it definitely adds up.
-To get the most out of Airbnb, compare apartments listed to equivalent hotel listings in the area of your choice on hotel booking sites like booking.com, which generally offers the best deal.
+To get the most out of Airbnb, compare apartments listed to equivalent hotel listings in the area of your choice.
+We often find that booking.com offers the best deals.
 On a side note, we’ve seen a lot of innovative booking sites being touted lately, but the gimmicks are generally exactly that.
 In any event, compare how much you’ll save and weigh whether sacrificing some privacy is worth it to you.

 Kitchen Access – If you use Airbnb, you’ll usually have access to a kitchen, which can also save you money.
 Though you should read the hosts guidelines on use of their kitchen, like whether or not you’re allowed to cook your own meals.
 When we host, in addition to complimentary tea, coffee and continental breakfast, we provide guests with full access to our kitchen.
 This means they have some fridge space and can cook meals (though the rules are that they have to clean up after themselves).
 On short stays, we’ve found that guests typically don’t cook.
 But on stays of 5-7 nights, guests will cook up a couple meals to save money.